Tamara E. Jernigan

-Tamara Elizabeth "Tammy" Jernigan (born May 7, 1959) is an American astrophysicist and former NASA astronaut.
+Tamara Elizabeth Jernigan (born May 7, 1959) is an American astrophysicist and former NASA astronaut.
 During her career she completed five Space Shuttle program missions (three on Columbia and one each on Endeavour and Discovery), logging over 1512 hours in space.
 Jernigan left NASA in 2001, and is Deputy Principal Associate Director in the Weapons and Complex Integration (WCI) organization at Lawrence Livermore National Laboratory.

 Early life and education

 Tamara Elizabeth Jernigan was born on May 7, 1959, in Chattanooga, Tennessee, to Mary and Terry Jernigan.
 She attended Santa Fe High School in Santa Fe Springs, California, graduating in 1977.
 Jernigan attended Stanford University, where she played varsity volleyball.
 She earned a B.S. degree in physics in 1981 and an M.S. in engineering science in 1983.
 At the University of California, Berkeley, she received an M.S. in astronomy in 1985.
 In 1989, she was awarded a Ph.D. in space physics and astronomy from Rice University.
 She wrote her doctoral dissertation on "a plasma diagnostic study of two wind-blown shell nebulae: NGC 7635 and NGC 2359", under the supervision of Reginald Dufour.
 Her research focused on the modeling of "a high-velocity outflows in regions of star formation, gamma-ray bursters, and the radiation produced by interstellar shock waves".